"Yes, but not like THIS," one replied.

 Combine the butter, pineapple juice, mustard, honey, molasses, Worcestershire sauce and chili powder a medium mixing bowl and whisk until smooth, then set aside.

 Prepare your grill for two-zone cooking (direct and indirect) at medium-high heat (about 400º).
-Or if that last sentence makes you panic, turn on your grill-pan to medium-high heat.
+Or if that last sentence makes you panic, turn on your grill-pan

 Quickly grill one side of each breast and each pineapple ring over direct heat until they are seared and have nice grill marks, about two minutes.
 Flip each breast and ring, brush with the sauce, and cook another two minutes.